 5) He then heads straight to the gym.

-6) After a great workout, he heads home and gets real excited about reading, and reads the bible.
-Drew’s very religious, maybe your not, i’m not.
-But you can read anything, preferably something self improvement, but just read.
+6) After a great workout, he heads home and gets really excited about reading, and reads the bible.
+Drew’s very religious, maybe your not, I’m not.
+But you can read anything, preferably something self-improvement, but just read.

 7) Next after reading, Drew meditates for 10 minutes.
 His meditation is simple.
 He sits quietly and tries to have no thoughts.
 He is then able to channel the thoughts that he states he wants to get to God, without all the clutter.

 8) After that, he showers, get changed & heads to work.

 What’s incredibly important to note is that drew states he has something to look forward to every morning.
 He looks forward to continuing to build on the momentum he started the previous morning and keep growing in this positive direction.
 That is the most powerful thing about a morning routine.

 Check out Drew’s morning routine video in more detail below.

 A few of us here have been following our own version of Drew’s routine for the past two weeks and are amazed at how we feel and how much we look forward to building on the previous day.
 This is truly something that you can do to start changing your life as soon as tomorrow.

 Are you going to reach out and hit the snooze button tomorrow?
 Or are you going to start taking steps towards success?